-Located in Ventura County, Pierce Brothers Santa Paula Cemetery has provided service to families in Santa Paula, Fillmore, Saticoy, Oxnard and Ventura since the late 1800s.
-Our Santa Paula cemetery is surrounded by beautiful avocado and lemon orchards with scenic mountain views in every direction.
-This tranquil setting provides your family with a comfortable and peaceful place to honor loved ones.
+Located in Ventura County, Pierce Brothers Santa Paula Cemetery has served as a peaceful final resting place for families in Santa Paula, Fillmore, Saticoy, Oxnard and Ventura since the late 1800s.
+Avocado and lemon orchards surround the property, which has sweeping green lawns, rows of tall palms and scenic mountain views in every direction.
+It is a lovely, tranquil setting in the Santa Clara River Valley for a permanent memorial.

 How we serve Santa Paula

 As part of our community service, Pierce Brothers Santa Paula Cemetery is proud to sponsor an annual Memorial Day ceremony held by the Mercer-Prieto Post 2043 Veterans of Foreign Wars.
 We also host an annual Día de los Muertos celebration.
 During this event, family and friends spend time together, sharing memories, laughter and tears as they remember and honor the lives of the departed.

 Pierce Brothers Santa Paula Cemetery continuously grows to meet the needs of the Santa Paula and Ventura County communities.
 As a nondenominational cemetery, we have a staff who welcomes people of all religious backgrounds and cultural traditions.
 We understand the struggles of losing a loved one and promise to provide you with care, compassion and personal service.
 Contact us if you have an immediate need or to learn more about our burial and cremation services and plan-ahead options.

 Our Santa Paula cemetery history spans more than 100 years.
 In the late 1800s, Pierce Brothers Santa Paula Cemetery in Santa Paula, California, was divided into 3 family sections: the Sewell, Fagan and Mt.
 Olive sections.